This document provides you with information about how we handle your personal data.

 WHO WE ARE

-The OCCA is a charitable company limited by guarantee, registered in England (Charity no: 1067314, Company No: 3449676).
+OCCA The Oxford Centre for Christian Apologetics is an independent study centre based in Oxford, England.
+Is a charitable company limited by guarantee, registered in England (Charity no: 1067314, Company No: 3449676).
 Our registered office is at 76 Banbury Road, Oxford, OX2 6JT.
-For the purposes of this policy, ‘us’, ‘we’ and ‘our’ refer to the OCCA.
+For the purposes of this policy, ‘us’, ‘we’ and ‘our’ refer to OCCA.

 WHAT INFORMATION DO WE COLLECT?

 Direct interaction with us

 We collect personal information each time you deal with us.
 For example, if you start an application to study with us, or fill in our ‘contact us’ form, or otherwise provide your personal details, we collect the information you provide.